rodekruis/DEH-Admin-Manual/README.md

 Note: this is not an instruction to edit the introduction message for calls.
 That process has not been documented yet.

 ### Adding/removing geographic permissions for messages/calls from foreign phone numbers
-> _The below chatbot information is useful for Twilio Flex.
+> _The below phone number information is useful for Twilio Flex.
 If you only use EspoCRM, this is not relevant._
 >
 When using SMS and Call functionalities, Twilio only allows incoming numbers with a similar country code.
 If you require the capability to make and receive calls or SMS to and from other countries, you can enable access via a setting called geo-permissions in the Twilio Console.